-This company is recognised as a non-profit corporation in accordance with Section 60a (1) of the German Fiscal Code (AO) by the competent tax office in Lübeck by way of a notice dated 2018-06-25, and thus donation receipts can be issued for donations in accordance with Section 10b of the German Income Tax Act (EStG).
+This company was recognised as a non-profit corporation within the meaning of Sections 51 et seq. of the German Fiscal Code (AO) by the competent tax office in Lübeck, and thus donation receipts can be issued for donations in accordance with Section 10b of the German Income Tax Act (EStG).

-The "world's largest floating pinboard" is operated by Bowspirit Management GmbH, Lübeck (www.bowspirit-management.com).
+The "world's largest floating pinboard" is operated by our support company Bowspirit Management GmbH, Lübeck (www.bowspirit-management.com).

-This company will operate commercially and will continue to be responsible for marketing, raising funds and operating the ship after the three stages of the campaign have been completed.
+This company is operated commercially and will continue to be responsible for marketing, raising funds and operating the ship after the three stages of the campaign have been completed.